automl/SMAC3/docs/advanced_usage/8_logging.md

   ]
 ```

-`configs` is a human-readable dictionary of configurations, where the keys are the one-based `config_id` It is important to note that in `runhistory.json`, the indexing is zero-based.
+`configs` is a human-readable dictionary of configurations, where the keys are the one-based `config_id`.
+It is important to note that in `runhistory.json`, the indexing is zero-based.
 ```json
   "configs": {
     "1": {